shishirui/tempmail-blog/README.md

 For developers looking to integrate TempMail.so into their applications, detailed API documentation is available.
 Please refer to the API Documentation on our website for complete instructions and code examples.

 ## Contributing
-We welcome contributions to improve our documentation.
+We welcome contributions to improve our blog.
 Please fork the repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.